-Prerequisite: CIS 151.An introduction to object-oriented programming.
+Prerequisite: CIS 151.
+An introduction to object-oriented programming.
 Introduces transfer students who have had the equivalent programming experience in a procedural-oriented environment to the paradigms of the object-oriented environment.
 Required for CIS majors who have no previous experience with object-oriented programming.
-Offered Fall Only
+Offered fall only.

-SYSTEMS ANALYSIS AND DESIGN 3, 3/0
+SYSTEMS ANALYSIS AND DESIGN

-Prerequisite: CIS 151.Introduction to information analysis and system design.
+Prerequisite: CIS 151.
+Introduction to information analysis and system design.
 Topics include the systems concepts, defining a system, systems analysis, hardware elements, software elements, case studies.
 Required for majors.
-Offered Every Semester.
-Equivalent course: CIS370W
+Offered every semester.

+Equivalent courses: CIS370W, ISM370